Sycamore Canyon Wedding Venue on Smith Mountain Lake, VA

 The Bell, the Fires, and the Sound of the Place

 When I showed up for my visit, Jason was busy mounting this impressive iron bell — one that's set to ring after ceremonies as well as call everyone to dinner later on!
-His love for iron shines throughout; you’ll see everything from sturdy steel columns to wrought iron details woven throughout every corner of this venue.
-And there is also a black wrought iron spiral staircase in the plans!
-Can’t wait for all the gorgeous pictures you can take on it!
+His love for iron shines throughout; you’ll see wrought iron details woven throughout every corner of this venue.

 Fire pits are integrated right into concrete patios where guests can gather around comfortably, while Adirondack chairs invite relaxation as temperatures dip at nightfall.